Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 What makes an online course fail?

-- Poor focus: Who is your course for?
+• Poor focus: Who is your course for?
 If your answer is “everyone,” you’re in danger of a course that fails.
-Get clear on who your ideal user is and what you’ll give them.
+Get clear on who your ideal member is and what you’ll give them.

 How to create an online course

-The best way to create an online course is to create a journey for your course members to master something interesting, together.
-What does that mean?
-It means combining a concept with actions and results—think class topics or homework assignments—then, offering all of it in a community of fellow students or members.
+The best way to create an online course is to build a journey for your course members to master something interesting, together.

-To take this approach to creating engaging online courses, start with three things:
+To take this approach to creating engaging online courses, we'll start with three things:

 Below, we’ll talk more about these points, and go through how to create an online course step by step.